tasmota/docs/docs/Modbus-Bridge.md

 # Modbus Bridge

+!!! info "Add a "Modbus bridge" functionality to a device that is otherwise serial Modbus RTU only"

 ??? tip "This feature is only included in `tasmota32` binary"
     When [compiling your build](Compile-your-build) add the following to `user_config_override.h`:
     ```c++